martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 <h3>What Next?</h3>

 Sadly, for a great many users of Ello, here lies [a lesson hard learned](https://danthornton.net/2023/06/is-it-goodbye-to-ello-another-niche-network-gone/#comment-34580).
-I&nbsp;planned to host all of my shots there, along side my digital art (I already had an account, so to me it made practical sense).
+I&nbsp;was going to host all my shots there, along with my digital art (I already had an account, so to me it made practical sense).
 Speaking with blessings of hindsight, I was saved (yet again) by my bone-idle butt; had I been otherwise inclined... 😬

 Ah, well...